 - Connecting with executives, influencers, and other industry leaders

 - Advertising to LinkedIn’s professional base (includes employee, title, and company targeting)

 To market your business professionally on LinkedIn, you’ll want to study audience demographics on LinkedIn and create a content calendar to begin posting.
-With every post, make sure you include rich media, such as an image or video (captures more attention and leads to more views).
+Make sure you include rich media, such as an image or video (captures more attention and leads to more views) with every post.

 - Tip: Avoid stock images and bland imagery.
 It won’t increase your engagement, and they’ve probably seen it before.
 You can use Canva or Photoshop to enhance images and personalize purchased stock images to increase your engagement.